Banca Monte dei Paschi di Siena: A very slow recovery (2014–2022)

 On 1 June 2017 European Commissioner Margrethe Vestager agreed in-principle for the state aid of the bank.
 On 5 July, the industrial plan of the bank was approved, which the bank would be re-capitalized for €8.1 billion, but only €3.9 billion would be underwritten by the Ministry of Economy and Finance (excluding additional shares that would be buyback from retail bondholders by the government), with the rest were the "bail-in" of bondholders, mandatorily converted the bond of the bank to shares.

 On 29 July, the bank announced that the issue price of the new shares to the government was €6.49, with €8.65 for debt-to-equity shares.

 Stefania Bariatti replaced her predecessor as chairperson of MPS during December 2017.

+On 5 October 2018, BMPS announced the sale of its Belgian subsidiary, Banca Monte Paschi Belgio (BMPB), to a company participated in by funds managed by Warburg Pincus.
+The sale price was set at €42 million, subject to an adjustment mechanism.
 Between 2018 and 2020 the bank made 49.8% of its pre-tax profits in tax havens.

+Returned to profitability & privatisation (since 2023)

+On 20 November 2023, the Italian government sold a 25% stake in MPS, thus partially privatising the bank and reducing the government's stake from 64% to 39%.

+After a €178mn loss in 2022, MPS returned to full-year profit with record earnings of just over €2bn for 2023.
+In February 2024, MPS paid its first dividend since 2010, returning €315mn to shareholders.

+On 27 March 2024, the Italian government sold a further 12.5% stake in MPS, for about €650 million.
+This sell further cuts Italy's stake in MPS, reducing it to 26.7% from 39.2%, and advances the government's plan to privatise MPS.

+On 14 November 2024, the Italian government sold a 15% stake in MPS for €1.1bn, thus reducing its stake in MPS to 11.7% from 26.7%, and Banco BPM seized the opportunity of the sale to buy a 5% position in MPS while Anima Holding bought a 3% stake in MPS.
+With this sale, the Italian government respects the privatisation commitments it made to the EU (during the 2017 bailout of MPS) to reduce its stake below 20% by the end of 2024.